 They’re more clever than you are.
 They can outgrow the market.
 So you will support them with whatever they want to do.

-In group B, the 15%, you will develop programs that will help them get into growth mode.
-And the partner manager is sort of the management consultant helping the partners, setting up strategic programs and making them more professional in how they run the business.
+In group B, the 15%, you will develop programs that will help them get into a growth mode.
+And the partner manager is sort of the management consultant helping the partners, setting up strategic programs and becoming more professional in how they run the business.

 And for the remaining 80%, you implement a reactive and virtual support desk.
 You must set up a system where you can bring down the transaction cost.